devlegend524/Poolsea-Security-Audit-Report/SecurityAuditReport.md

 DepositSecurityModule.depositBufferedEther calls Lido.depositBufferedEther after a
 committee has verified the keys about to be used for depositing have not been used for a malicious pre-deposit.
-The function is then called with the current Merkle-Root of the ETHEREUM deposit contract (and some other values) to make sure the transaction reverts if state changes happen before the actual on-chain execution.
+The function is then called with the current Merkle-Root of the Pulsechain deposit contract (and some other values) to make sure the transaction reverts if state changes happen before the actual on-chain execution.